 Supervisors should make sure that all vehicles near the terminal are safe for use.
 OSHA requires that employers only use vehicles with working horns, alarms, brakes, mirrors, alarms, and warning devices.
 Vehicles need to be maintained carefully, and all vehicles should not be modified unless the employer has written permission to do so.

-All safety devices should not be removed, and employers are supposed to check all marine terminal vehicles every single day.
-The employers are also supposed to train employees to recognize any vehicle damage and deficiencies to a supervisor so that the vehicle can be taken care of.
+All safety devices should not be removed, and employers must check all marine terminal vehicles every single day.
+Employers must also train employees to recognize and report any vehicle damage and deficiencies to a supervisor so that the vehicle can be taken care of.
 All vehicles should be checked to make sure that the speedometer, windshield wipers, steering, mirrors, seat belts, and other essential vehicle components are in working order.

 On both private and public roads, drivers need to be extremely careful.
 In marine terminals, the busy activity and constant movement call for even safer drivers.
 All intersections need to be kept clear, and drivers should never carry loads that are too high on a yard tractor.
 Also, workers need to remember to stay on designated lanes and avoid taking shortcuts.
 Drivers should be aware of all activity going on in the terminal and of pedestrians in the area.

 Many of the vehicles in marine terminals are not just cars.
 They are tractors, forklifts, or other large vehicles.
 To preserve safety, workers should be familiar with their vehicle and understand all operating procedures.

 Repair Work & Welding

 A lot of times workers will weld at the marine terminals.
 The sparks can distract drivers or impair their vision.
 Employers need to communicate with personnel about the location of welding operations so that employees won't enter the area unprotected or become blinded when approaching the bright welding activities.